- Python Basics

-Here is the output produced by this Python program, that shows the use of else statement with while loop:
+Here is the output produced by this Python program, which shows the use of the else statement with the while loop:

-The while loop in Python can also be written in single line.
-Here is an example uses the loop in single line:
+The while loop in Python can also be written in a single line.
+Here is an example using the loop in a single line:

 i = 1 while i <= 10: print(5 * i); i += 1